vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 source and sink.

-As you may be aware, Splunk HEC does not guarantee that data is successfully written when responds to the incoming request successfully, but rather specifies that the acknowledgement status of sent events is provided via a [separate endpoint][indexer].
+As you may be aware, Splunk HEC does not guarantee that data is successfully written when it responds to an incoming request successfully.
+To confirm that data has been persisted, the [indexer acknowledgements][indexer] feature must be enabled.
+The status of sent events can then be queried via a separate endpoint.

 ### `splunk_hec` source acknowledgements